dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/fail2ban.md

 Therefore, you should modify the file `/etc/fail2ban/jail.d/defaults-debian.conf` file where there you save your custom tweaks.

-For example, the following configuration will send an email when someone gets banned from bad `ssh` login attempts:
+For example, the following configuration will ban for `2 hours` after 3 failed attempts and email the `root` user when someone gets banned from bad `ssh` login attempts:

 ```commandline
 [DEFAULT]